R.I.C.E

 watch and comment on all videos.

-- "Blood" refers to any red or black liquid that comes from a wound.
+• "Blood" refers to any red or black fluid that comes from a wound.

-- Blood without visible wounds is not a concern.
+• Blood without a visible wound is not a concern.

 (such as arms, fingers, teeth, etc., being split from the body).